LauYeeYu/homepage/content/blog/behind-the-scenes-feathers-in-the-wind/index.md

 is extremely difficult to keep the original meaning and rhyme, so no plan of translating the lyrics will be made.

-If you are familiar with Chinese, you should read the chinese version of this post [here][simplified-chinese-version].
+If you are familiar with Chinese, you should read the [Chinese version of this post][simplified-chinese-version].

 [simplified-chinese-version]: /blog-zh-cn/behind-the-scenes-feathers-in-the-wind/